 CEO Retention Bonus.
-In addition to the executive compensation program implemented by our compensation committee for 2023, our chief executive officer was also eligible under the terms of his 2022 employment agreement to receive a retention bonus if he continued his employment with us through December 31, 2023.
+In addition to the executive compensation program implemented compensation committee for 2023, our chief executive officer was also eligible under the terms of his 2022 employment agreement to receive a retention bonus if he continued his employment with us through December 31, 2023.
 Originally, the retention bonus had been payable to Mr. Bruun if he were to continue his employment with us through December 31, 2022.
 This arrangement mirrored the terms of retention bonuses payable to other executive officers.
 However, in October 2022, Mr. Bruun agreed to extend the retention period by an additional year.
-Because Mr. Bruun continued his employment through December 31, 2023, he earned the retention bonus.
-For more information, see "Compensation of Directors and Officers - Executive Executive Compensation Executive Agreements - Employment Agreements."
+Because Bruun continued his employment through December 31, 2023, he earned the retention bonus.
+For more information, see "Compensation of Directors and Executive Officers - Executive Compensati Executive Agreements - Employment Agreements.'
+Compensation -